-Prepare and submit regular and timely documentation of services as required by Communities In Schools, funders, and the Clinical Director.
+Prepare and submit regular and timely documentation of services as required by funders, Communities In Schools, and the Clinical Director.

-Cultural competence with the LGBTQ+ community and with adolescents.
+Cultural competence with the LGBTQ+ community.

 Ability to work effectively with clients from a variety of racial, ethnic, socioeconomic, educational, and religious backgrounds.